DeviprasadShetty9833/Python_Journal/README.md

 Hello, Vidisha!
 Welcome!
 ```

-> - Here, input() prompts the user with "Enter your name:" and stores the input 'Dhanesh' of datatype string.
+> - Here, input() prompts the user with "Enter your name:" and stores the input 'Vidisha' of datatype string.
-> - print() displays "Hello, Dhanesh!
+> - print() displays "Hello, Vidisha!
 Welcome!" using the value of name.

 *Code:*